xcat2/xcat-inventory/README.md

 # xcat-inventory - A tool to manipulate inventory data in xCAT cluster

-xcat-inventory is an inventory tool for the cluster managed by xCAT(http://xcat.org), the feature includes:
+xcat-inventory is an inventory tool for the cluster managed by xCAT(http://xcat.org), the features include:

 - a object based view of the cluster inventory, which is flexible, extensible and well formatted

 - interfaces to export/import the cluster inventory data in yaml/json format, which can be then managed under source control

-- inventory templates for typical clusters, which help user to defines a cluster easily
+- inventory templates for typical clusters, which help user to define a cluster easily

-- ability to intergrate with Ansible(Comming Soon)
+- ability to intergrate with Ansible(Comming soon)

 ## Table of Contents